Hope of the States: History

 The band appeared at T in the Park on 8 July, and then the Reading and Leeds Festivals in August, where they played on the BBC Radio 1/NME stage.
 During their set on 27 August at Reading, it emerged it may be their last ever show as the band were splitting up.
 This was suggested further later in the day by friends Broken Social Scene, who dedicated their festival set to the band.
 On 30 August, Sam Herlihy made a statement on the band's forum confirming the split and that Reading was their last show.

 Following the band's split, Sam Herlihy and Simon Jones formed The Northwestern, who split in 2012.
 The rest of the band formed Troubles, with Michael Hibbert leaving in 2007 to form Chapel Club, who split in 2013.

+On 8 July 2024, the band announced that they had reunited to play 3 gigs in December 2024 and were recording new material with producer Jolyon Thomas.
+A fourth date was added following strong ticket sales.

+"Long Waits in A&E", the band's first new song since 2006, was released to digital and streaming platforms on 1 November 2024.
+A single-sided vinyl release, limited to 1,000 copies, was sold at the band's comeback gigs in December 2024.

+This was followed by the release of The Magic Kingdom (B-sides 2002-2006) to digital and streaming platforms on 17 December 2024.
+The compilation features all the B-sides from the band's single releases from "Black Dollar Bills" to "Left", including several which had not previously been available on streaming services.

+Further activity followed in 2025 with the release of "Lonesome Tear Gas Country" (from the upcoming Dust Rackets 7) via social media and YouTube in June, followed by the single "Footage/Steamtrain", released digitally on 15 July 2025.
+This coincided with the announcement of a three-date tour in October 2025, with a further new song "Billboard Mountain" being released digitally on 13 October 2025, the eve of the tour.